We Play Like a Team

-Any Chaminade 9-12 grader may join the team at any time in the fall, but it is highly recommended that you join before our team orientation and training event happening September 15-18, 2022.
+Any Chaminade 9-12 grader may join the team at any time up until September 30th, but it is highly recommended that you join before our team orientation and training event happening September 15-18, 2022.

 If you are ready to join, complete a roster application and we will contact you to get you started.

 DEADLINE TO JOIN FOR FALL SEMESTER IS SEPTEMBER 30TH